pirovc/ganon/README.md

 #### filter false positive and size (--max-fp, --filter-size)

 ganon indices are based on bloom filters and can have false positive matches.
 This can be controlled with `--max-fp` parameter.
-The lower the `--max-fp`, the less chances of false positives, but the larger the filter size will be.
+The lower the `--max-fp`, the less chances of false positives, but the larger the database size will be.
+For example, with `--max-fp 0.01` the database will be build so any target (e.g. assembly, specificed with `--level`) will have 1 in a 100 change of reporting a false match (between minimizer k-mers).

 Alternatively, one can set a specific size for the final index with `--filer-size`.
 When using this option, please observe the theoretic false positive of the index reported at the end of the building process.

 #### minimizers (--window-size, --kmer-size)